Local Public Agencies (LPA)

 What happens if the property owner and the LPA can’t agree on a price to pay?

-If you don’t want to sell or if an agreement cannot be reached, the eminent domain law must be used.
+If the property owner doesn’t want to sell or if an agreement cannot be reached, the eminent domain law must be used.
 The LPA prepares all of the applications and other documents necessary to institute formal condemnation proceedings.
 They are filed with the office of the county judge in the county in which the land is located.

 The prospects of a condemnation should in no way cause fears or apprehension.
 The eminent domain laws provide a means of settlement of honest disagreement and protects you as well as the LPA.